Bachelor of Science in Electronics and Computer Engineering Technology

-ECT students learn to apply the theory and knowledge from physics, calculus and computer science courses to hands-on applications ranging from computer hardware and interfacing to networking, data acquisition and computer-based instrumentation.
+ECET students learn to apply the theory and knowledge from physics, calculus and computer science courses to hands-on applications ranging from computer hardware and interfacing to networking, data acquisition and computer-based instrumentation.
 Graduates of the program are able to use their sophisticated technical knowledge and skills in fields including computer engineering, research and product development, sales/service and network administration.
 Coursework in electronics and computer technology is complemented by a core of business classes, rigorous science and math requirements, plus traditional liberal arts courses.
 This blend of classes differentiates BGSU’s program from most others of its kind.
-The program is fully accredited by the Association of Technology, Management and Applied Engineering (ATMAE).

-ECT graduates earn a bachelor of science in technology degree, and are equipped to work in a variety of corporate and non-profit settings.
+ECET graduates earn a bachelor of science in electronics and computer engineering technology degree, and are equipped to work in a variety of corporate and non-profit settings.
 Their broad technical and business talents are needed in activities ranging from research and development to marketing and technical services.
 Job titles in the field include electrical engineer, research associate, engineering technician, network administrator, computer engineer and manufacturing superintendent.

 Completing the requirements for high school graduation is necessary for admission to BGSU, but only finishing the minimum coursework will leave you unprepared for college.
 Consider taking four years of mathematics instead of the three that are required.
 Two, three or even four years of the same foreign language is excellent for preparation for college.
 You will also benefit from competency in computer use.
 Courses that provide exposure to or training in the visual and performing arts are excellent choices.